 - Attention to detail.
 On any given day, managers are fielding questions and juggling a number of projects, meetings, and deadlines.
 Being organized and attentive to detail ensures that even the smallest items don’t fall through the cracks.

-1:1 meetings are exactly what they sound like—regular meetings between a manager and their direct report.
+One-on-one meetings are exactly what they sound like—regular meetings between a manager and their direct report.
 They serve as a platform for open communication, allowing managers to answer questions, act as a resource, and offer solutions to any challenges employees may be facing.

-1:1s are critical for strengthening the relationship between managers and their direct reports, but they can also be a source of anxiety—especially for new managers.
+These meetings are critical for strengthening the relationship between managers and their direct reports, but they can also be a source of anxiety—especially for new managers.

 To avoid this, make sure to provide managers with a blueprint on how to approach 1:1 meetings.
 Include tips like:

 - Lead with open-ended questions.
 Successful 1:1s require two-way communication!
-When possible, ask questions that are open-ended to help get the conversation flowing and encourage employees to share on a deeper level.
+When possible, ask questions that are open ended to help get the conversation flowing and encourage employees to share on a deeper level.

 - Avoid status updates.
 While it can be tempting to use 1:1s as an opportunity to touch base on an outstanding project, that’s not their intended purpose.
 Focus on building a stronger personal connection with direct reports during 1:1s and opt to request status updates via email instead.

 7. Equip managers with tools to simplify the management process